mob-sakai/CSharpCompilerSettingsForUnity/Packages/CSharpCompilerSettings/README.md

 ### Feature plans

-* Add a dropdown menu to select version
+* Add a dropdown menu to select version.
-* Verify the selected pakcage name and version
+* Verify the selected pakcage name and version.
-* Show package description
+* Show package description.
+* Configuring the C# compiler for each `*.asmodef` file.
+  * The concept is similar to [com.coffee.open-sesame-compiler](https://github.com/mob-sakai/OpenSesameCompilerForUnity).
+  * The two packages will be integrated in the future.

 ### NOTE: Please do so at your own risk!